-We did not repurchase any shares in fiscal 2024.
-We repurchased 264 shares in fiscal 2023.
-The Stock Repurchase Program may be modified or discontinued at any time without notice.
+We did not repurchase any shares in fiscal 2025 or fiscal 2024.
+Our Stock Repurchase Program may be modified or discontinued at any time without notice.

 ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.